gauravchauhan89/spring-authorisation-framework/README.md

 }
 ```

-`Google User` will have all the permissions from `User` role with additional business object rule named
+In this example, User having `Google User` role, will have all the permissions from `User` role.
+Additionally, business object rule named
-`OrganisationConstraintRule`, which will restricts that `Google User` should be able to access business objects
+`OrganisationConstraintRule` will impose restriction that user can access business objects
 of `google` only.
-If it tries to access business object of any other organisation, it will not be allowed.
+If it tries to access business object of any other organisation, it will not be authorised.

 ```
 @Component("OrganisationConstraintRule")